 RisksBy Mayo Clinic staff

-Most people who require hemodialysis have a variety of serious health problems.
-Hemodialysis prolongs life for many people, but life expectancy for people who need hemodialysis is still much less than that for the general population.
+Most people who require hemodialysis have a variety of health problems.
+Hemodialysis prolongs life for many people, but life expectancy for people who need it is still less than that of the general population.

 - Low blood pressure (hypotension).
-A drop in blood pressure is the most common side effect of hemodialysis, particularly if you have diabetes.
+A drop in blood pressure is a common side effect of hemodialysis, particularly if you have diabetes.
 Low blood pressure may be accompanied by shortness of breath, abdominal cramps, muscle cramps, nausea or vomiting.

 - Itching.
 Many people who undergo hemodialysis have itchy skin, which is often worse during or just after the procedure.

 - Sleep problems.
-People on hemodialysis often have trouble sleeping, sometimes because of breaks in breathing during sleep (sleep apnea) or because of aching, uncomfortable or restless legs.
+People receiving hemodialysis often have trouble sleeping, sometimes because of breaks in breathing during sleep (sleep apnea) or because of aching, uncomfortable or restless legs.

 - Anemia.
-Anemia — not having enough red blood cells in your bloodstream — is a common complication of kidney failure and of hemodialysis.
-Failing kidneys reduce their production of a hormone called erythropoietin, which stimulates formation of red blood cells.
-Diet restrictions, poor absorption of iron, or removal of iron and vitamins by hemodialysis also can contribute to anemia.
-Blood loss from hemodialysis or routine blood sampling can have the same effect.
+Not having enough red blood cells in your blood (anemia) is a common complication of kidney failure and hemodialysis.
+Failing kidneys reduce production of a hormone called erythropoietin (uh-rith-roe-POI-uh-tin), which stimulates formation of red blood cells.
+Diet restrictions, poor absorption of iron, frequent blood tests, or removal of iron and vitamins by hemodialysis also can contribute to anemia.

 - Bone diseases.
-If your damaged kidneys are no longer able to normally use vitamin D to absorb calcium, your bones may weaken.
-In addition, overproduction of parathyroid hormone — a common complication of kidney failure — can strip calcium from your bones.
+If your damaged kidneys are no longer able to process vitamin D, which helps you absorb calcium, your bones may weaken.
+In addition, overproduction of parathyroid hormone — a common complication of kidney failure — can release calcium from your bones.

 - High blood pressure (hypertension).
-High blood pressure is a leading cause of kidney failure.
-If you consume too much salt or drink too much fluid while being treated for kidney failure, your high blood pressure may get worse — which can take a toll on your remaining kidney function.
-Left untreated, high blood pressure can lead to a heart attack or stroke.
+If you consume too much salt or drink too much fluid, your high blood pressure is likely to get worse and lead to heart problems or strokes.

 - Fluid overload.
-If you drink more fluids than recommended, you may retain enough fluid to cause life-threatening complications, such as heart failure or fluid accumulation and swelling in your lungs (pulmonary edema).
+Since fluid is removed from your body during hemodialysis, drinking more fluids than recommended between hemodialysis treatments may cause life-threatening complications, such as heart failure or fluid accumulation in your lungs (pulmonary edema).

 - Inflammation of the membrane surrounding the heart (pericarditis).
 Insufficient hemodialysis can lead to inflammation of the membrane surrounding the heart, which can interfere with your heart's ability to pump blood to the rest of your body.

 - High potassium levels (hyperkalemia).
-The kidneys normally remove excess potassium from the body.
-If your kidneys are failing and you eat more potassium than recommended, your potassium level may become higher than normal.
-In extreme cases, too much potassium can cause your heart to stop.
+Potassium is a mineral that is normally removed from the body by the kidneys.
+If you eat more potassium than recommended, your potassium level may become too high.
+In severe cases, too much potassium can cause your heart to stop.